 Evening: Return to the hotel.

-Activity note: Gettiing on/off coach; traveling 60 miles one way; walking up to several blocks over varied terrain; standing up to 2 hours at site visits.
+Activity note: Gettiing on/off coach; traveling 75 miles for 1 1/2 hours one way; walking up to several blocks over varied terrain including uneven sidewalks and unpaved dirt (mud if there is precipitation); standing up to 2 hours at site visits.

 Breakfast: At the hotel.

 Morning: After breakfast we'll board our motorcoach and travel 60 miles north to Taos.
 On arrival in Taos, we'll visit Taos Pueblo (if it is open; it sometimes closes with little advance notice for Pueblo ceremonies and events.)
 This picturesque Pueblo at the base of the Sangre de Cristo Mountains is one of the oldest continuously inhabited communities in North America.
 The multiple-storied adobe dwellings reflect an ancient culture.
 Approximately 100 Pueblo residents still live much as their ancestors did 1,000 years ago, without electricity or running water.
 Taos Pueblo is the only living Native American community designated both a World Heritage Site by UNESCO and a National Historic Landmark.